 |Early Decision Acceptance Rate||Info Not Available|

 |Applicants Submitting SAT scores||62%|

-Let's take a look at each of these factors to get a clearer sense of what Johns Hopkins offers and if it might be a good choice for you.
+Let's take a closer look at these factors to get a better sense of what Johns Hopkins offers and if it might be a good fit for you.

-About 97% of students who start at Johns Hopkins return the next year.
-Around 95% of students who started at Johns Hopkins earn their Bachelor's degrees within six years.
+Approximately 97% of first-year, full-time undergrads who start at Johns Hopkinsreturn for their sophomore year.
+Johns Hopkinshas a six year graduation rate of 95 for undergrads.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Recent Johns Hopkins grads have an average starting salary of $60,768 a year.
 The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.

-The average student debt for graduates in the class of 2021 was around $24,107 per student, not including those with no debt.
+In 2020, students graduated with an average of $18,180 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Johns Hopkins University seems like a school you want to apply to, click the heart button to save it to your college list.

-Johns Hopkins is located in the urban setting of Baltimore, Maryland, less than an hour from Baltimore and Washington and DC.
+Johns Hopkins is located in the city of Baltimore, Maryland, in the suburbs of Baltimore and Washington and DC.

-If you want to see Johns Hopkins for yourself, plan a visit.
+If you would like to see Johns Hopkins for yourself, be sure to plan a visit!
 The best way to reach campus is to take I-95 to Baltimore, or book a flight to the nearest airport, Baltimore-Washington International Thurgood Marshall.